China 33: The shih and the ju

 On top were the shih, warrior officials.
 In the middle were the artists, craftsmen and traders and at the bottom were the agricultural laborers, the farmers.

-ÒThe ruling class [of the Western Chou], collectively called shih (warrior-officials) consisted of the original conquerors, submissive Shang aristocrats and local chieftains, and their descendants.
-Their sense of unity was strengthened by intermarriage, so that all considered themselves members of a vast dispersed family of which the king was head. ÉArtisans and traders were few; they resided in the garrison towns as retainers catering to the needs of the elite.
-The common masses were serfs bound to the land on manorial estates from which the ruling class drew its revenues.Ó[i]
+“The ruling class [of the Western Chou], collectively called shih (warrior-officials) consisted of the original conquerors, submissive Shang aristocrats and local chieftains, and their descendants.
+Their sense of unity was strengthened by intermarriage, so that all considered themselves members of a vast dispersed family of which the king was head. …Artisans and traders were few; they resided in the garrison towns as retainers catering to the needs of the elite.
+The common masses were serfs bound to the land on manorial estates from which the ruling class drew its revenues.”1

-Hence the ruling class consisted of warriors of the ruling class.
+The ruling class consisted of warriors.
 We remember them in connection with the chariot training of the Shang.
-With the military Bronze Age, the warrior king upon his bronze chariot became the primary ruler of large centralized political organizations.
-Riding a chariot is unconnected to agriculture.
-It demands rigorous training unconnected to food production.
-Riding a chariot has primarily to do with waging war.
-Hence the warrior-ruler trained his sons in the military talents so that they could maintain their political power.
-Over the generations a military aristocracy emerged who were trained as warriors.[ii]
-The shih were the warrior aristocracy of China.
-They were like the knights of Europe trained for battle and leadership.
+With the militaristic Bronze Age, the warrior king upon his bronze chariot became the primary ruler of large centralized political organizations.
+Riding a chariot demands rigorous martial training and primarily to do with waging war.
+The warrior-ruler trained his sons in the military talents so that they could maintain their political power.
+Over generations a military aristocracy comprised of trained warriors emerged.2 The shih were the warrior aristocracy of China.
+They were like the knights of Europe in that they were trained for both battle and leadership.

 Shih trained in Chinese culture